Building CloudDB: A Self Hosted Database Platform for Kubernetes

 • Configure global backup settings including the cloud provider (S3, GCS, or Azure), credentials, scheduling, and retention

 This is the kind of operational control that usually requires direct cluster access.
-Here, it's a form in the UI.
+Here, it is a simple form in the UI.

-The architecture is intentionally simple: a single developer can run it locally with one command, and it's solid enough to use in a real environment.
+The architecture is intentionally simple: a single developer can run it locally with one command, and it is solid enough to use in a real environment.

 Browser